PrabathBK/Accumulator-with-AXIS/README.md

-# Accumulator with AXIS Stream and Output Sum in 7 Segment display
+# Accumulator with AXI Stream and Output Sum on 7-Segment Display

 This project implements a digital system that reads a stream of numbers via an AXI Stream interface, calculates their sum, and displays the result on a pair of 7-segment displays.